 One of the merits of DXR-8 is that it is highly user-friendly.
 The setup is extremely straightforward.
 The devices get paired with just a button.
 The monitor is 4.88 x 3.13 x .88 inches, with a horizontal, 3.5-inch screen.
 The buttons (Menu, On, Shortcut, Talk, and four arrow buttons) are also easy to navigate.

 The camera unit measures 4 x 2.5 inches and is a little heavier than the alternatives, but it is super sturdy.
 It is great to adjust the camera with the monitor if the baby moves to a different area on his bed.
 When the camera is working, there’s a very green light, nothing to disturb the baby.
 Overall, the devices are portable and extremely easy to use.

-The Infant Optics DXR-8 Monitor with Interchangeable Optical Lens has a price tag of $165, making it one of the expensive monitors in the market.
+The Infant Optics DXR-8 Monitor with Interchangeable Optical Lens has a high price tag, making it one of the expensive monitors in the market.
 But the performance and features make this a solid investment for your nursery.

 The Infant Optics DXR-8 Baby Monitor has almost everything you would expect from a decent baby monitor.
 It has all the essentials and does not have unnecessary features that confuse the parents.
 The parent unit has a bright display screen and an easy-to-use system.
 The camera unit has valuable features like zoom to help to monitor your little one.
 Of course, it would be better if the wireless system would be more reliable, and there would be a mobile app option for remote control and monitoring.
 But for the price, DXR-8 is definitely a solid choice.